Tulipamwe: Brief history of Tulipamwe (1994–2003)

 The Tulipamwe project was founded in 1994.
 Since then more than 200 Namibian artists and international artists have taken part in successful workshops.
-The Tulipamwe workshops have been held in many different locations; each of these was chosen for its peaceful atmosphere and more recently for the surrounding community.
+The Tulipamwe workshops have been held in different locations; each of these was chosen for its peaceful atmosphere and more recently for the surrounding community.
 Tulipamwe has gone through a series of small changes over the last 14 years as it has changed hands three times during this time.

 The Tulipamwe project was originally inspired by the Triangle Trust's workshop model.
-This was an international model on which many other similar projects have been based.
+This was an international model on which a number of other similar projects have been based.
 Tulipamwe was founded in Namibia with the help of a consultant from the UK, Anna Kindersly, who co-ordinated the first workshop in 1994.
 The coordination was then taken over by the staff of the Visual Arts Department of the University of Namibia (UNAM).
 UNAM and the working group hosted six International Artists Workshops until 1999.
 These workshops all concentrated on the artists’ creative exploration.
 From 1999 to 2004 Tulipamwe was independently run by a Namibian artist, Jo Rogge.
 Four international workshops were held during this time.
 In 2005 it returned to the management of UNAM.
 The aims were then revived and revised and the workshops started again in 2008.

 1994 – Otjiwa Game Lodge The first international artists' workshop in Namibia was held at Otjiwa Game Lodge.
 The workshop was highly anticipated and much was expected of it.